Conquest-Reforged/Indev/.github/ISSUE_TEMPLATE/conquest-reforged-compatibility-report.md

 ---
-name: "[Conquest Reforged] Bug report"
+name: "[Conquest Reforged] Compatibility Report"
 about: This template is for bugs within the Conquest Reforged mod itself.
 If you are experiencing compatibility issues between Conquest Reforged and other mods please use our "Compatibility Report" template.